Skip to content

 Consider these factors:

-1. Volume: High-volume favors n8n’s execution-based pricing
+1. Volume: Processing tons of tasks? n8n’s execution-based pricing wins

 Middleware > n8n

-n8n is an open-source workflow automation platform that connects Tallyfy with hundreds of applications through visual workflows using HTTP requests and webhooks for powerful process automation without vendor lock-in.
+N8n is an open-source workflow automation platform that connects Tallyfy with hundreds of business applications through visual workflows offering both cloud-hosted and self-hosted options with flexible HTTP Request and Webhook nodes for seamless integration without vendor lock-in.

 Integrations > Middleware